Hand, Wrist, Elbow, and Shoulder Surgery Experts

 Dr. Goitz is chief of the Division of Hand and Upper Extremity Surgery in the UPMC Department of Orthopaedic Surgery and a lead member of the hand transplant surgical team.
 Chosen as one of the “Best Doctors in America” every year since 2005, Dr. Goitz has contributed to more than 80 publications, has given more than 70 regional, national, and international presentations, and serves as a consultant editor for three major medical journals.
 Dr. Goitz specializes in all disorders of the arm from hand to shoulder, including nerve disorders, such as carpal tunnel syndrome, tendon problems, such as rotator cuff tears, joint arthroscopy, and pediatric/congenital problems.

 Dr. Goitz received his medical degree from The Johns Hopkins School of Medicine.
 His surgical training included a general surgery internship and orthopaedic residency at UPMC, followed by a hand and microsurgery fellowship at the Indiana Hand Center.
-Dr. Goitz currently holds the position as associate professor in three different areas of study — orthopaedic surgery and plastic and reconstructive surgery at the University of Pittsburgh School of Medicine, and bioengineering at Pitt’s Swanson School of Engineering.
+Dr. Goitz currently holds the position as professor in three different areas of study — orthopaedic surgery and plastic and reconstructive surgery at the University of Pittsburgh School of Medicine, and bioengineering at Pitt’s Swanson School of Engineering.
 His research interests include osteoarthritis of the hand, carpal tunnel syndrome, forearm biomechanics, and wrist injuries.

 John R. Fowler, MD